indrabrata/simple-mlops/README.md

-# Simple MLOps Deployment
+# Simple MLOps

-This repository contains a simple example of deploying machine learning models using MLOps principles.
-The project demonstrates how to set up a basic pipeline for training, validating, and deploying a machine learning model.
+This repository contains a simple example of implementation github action in MLOps principles.
+The project demonstrates how to set up a basic pipeline for training, validating, and push application into github package.

 ## Features